Arem language

 The Arem language (Cmbrau /[cmrawˀ]/) is an endangered language spoken by the Arem people in a small area on both sides of the Laos–Vietnam border.
 It belongs to the Vietic branch of the Austroasiatic language family.
 Specifically, it is a member of the Chut language group, which is one of the six Vietic languages.
 This language is considered critically endangered by UNESCO.
 Like other Vietic languages, the Arem language makes use of a tonal or phonational system that is unique to Vietic languages.
 Like many southern Vietic Languages, the Arem language also makes use of pre-syllables or sesquisyllables within the language.

-Arem lacks the breathy phonation common to most Vietic languages, but does have glottalized final consonants.
+Arem has glottalized final consonants like Thavung language.

 Names

 Arem is an ethnographic term to describe a group of indigenous people that reside on the border of Southern Vietnam and Laos.
 The people prefer to call themselves Cmbrau /[cmrawˀ]/.
 However, because this is the only attested /[cm-]/ sesquisyllabic structure in the language, it is theorized that this may also be an ethnographic term that was borrowed from another nearby language.

 Another name for the Arem is Umo, which literally means 'cave' or 'grotto'.